OctopusDeploy/blog/blog/2023-11/deprecating-octo-cli/index.md

 It's now time to retire the old Octo CLI (octo).
 In this post I explain why we're deprecating it and what you need to know for your integrations.

-## What's wrong with the Octo CLI?
+## Why we're deprecating the Octo CLI

 The Octo CLI has a range of limitations that you can read about in [John's blog post](https://octopus.com/blog/building-octopus-cli-vnext#the-state-of-the-octopus-cli-octo).
 These limitations mean we need to rebuild a CLI for more modern workflows.
 As such, we'll no longer be providing feature or security updates to the Octo CLI.

 ## What's new in the new Octopus CLI?

 Since the announcement last year, we've been busy adding features to the new CLI.
-Take a look at the [GitHub releases](https://github.com/OctopusDeploy/cli/releases) for a timeline of changes or skip straight to the [docs](https://octopus.com/docs/octopus-rest-api/cli) to see everything you can do with the CLI.
+Take a look at the [GitHub releases](https://github.com/OctopusDeploy/cli/releases) for a timeline of changes or skip straight to the [docs](https://octopus.com/docs/octopus-rest-api/cli) to see everything you can do with the new CLI.

 ## What to expect next

 We haven't set a hard date to remove the Octo CLI, but it won't be a surprise.

-We intend to surface deprecation warnings in both the CLI tool and the Octopus portal at least 12 months before it's removal.
+We intend to surface deprecation warnings in both the CLI tool and the Octopus portal at least 12 months before its removal.

 ## Migrating from the Octo CLI